cstarcher/pysaf/README.md

 ##### Linux

-You will need to install using git.
 If you receive an ImportError for Tkinter, you will need to install the python-tk package.

 ```
 sudo apt-get install python3-tk